sid88in/serverless-appsync-plugin/doc/dataSources.md

 ### config

 - `endpoint`: The endpoint url to the OpenSearch domain
 - `region`: The region of the OpenSearch domain.
-Default to the stack's region.
+Defaults to the stack's region.
 - `serviceRoleArn`: The service roel ARN for this DataSource.
 If not provided, a new one will be created.
 - `iamRoleStatements`: Statements to use for the generated IAM Role.
 If not provided, default statements will be used.